neoice/podcatcher/README.txt

                                      player devices.
                                      Enabled by default.

-        --[no-]vote                  Automatically vote for the downloaded
-                                     podcasts at podcatcherstats.com.
-                                     Enabled by default.

     -A, --arguments FILENAME_OR_URL  Read arguments from specified file.
                                      Rules:
                                      * accepts one argument per line,